 - Apple: On sale in the fall!
 Cost apple was around 34 cents.

 - Craisins: I usually find for free with coupons.
 If not, look for dried cherries or cranberries in the bulk bins – they’re pricey, but just a few really dresses up this salad.

 Dressing Nutrition: (A serving is about 1 1/2 tablespoons)

 Per Serving: 53 Calories; 1g Fat (12.7% calories from fat); 2g Protein; 10g Carbohydrate; trace Dietary Fiber; 27mg Cholesterol; 292mg Sodium.
 Exchanges: 0 Grain(Starch); 0 Lean Meat; 0 Fruit; 0 Non-Fat Milk; 0 Fat; 1/2 Other Carbohydrates.

 Meta says, “This dressing is good for potato or macaroni salad, or wherever an oil dressing is not desired.”
 I’m so used to a mayo type dressing on potato or macaroni salad I’m not sure I could make the leap to these flavors.
 I do think this would be excellent on an apple/pear fruit salad.

-Now, doesn’t this dressing sound better than corn syrup, caramel color, xanthan gum, carrageenan, phosphoric acid, oleoresin, calcium disodium edta, dl alpha tocopheryl acetate?, monosodium glutamate, artificial color, tartaric acid?
-This compares pretty well to the bottles I pulled out of my fridge and checked tonight.
+Now, doesn’t this dressing sound better than corn syrup, caramel color, xanthan gum, carrageenan, phosphoric acid, oleoresin, calcium disodium edta, dl alpha tocopheryl acetate, monosodium glutamate, artificial color, tartaric acid?
+This compares pretty well to the bottle I pulled out of my fridge and checked tonight.